 I've also learned that I don't like militant vegans.
 These are people that take great pleasure in shaming people who aren't.
 They even give other vegans a hard time if they get it wrong.

 For example, I visited a relative I hadn't seen for a while.
 They had went to a lot of trouble to create a separate vegetarian dish for me.
 This will have meant almost double the effort.
 Preparing some things twice, and keeping everything separated.

-- Say nothing.
-Appreciate all the effort they have went to and accept that nothing will be perfect 100% of the time.
+- say nothing.
+Appreciate all the effort they have went to and accept that nothing will be perfect 100% of the time